 Ingredients for Keto Sugar Cookies

 If you’re new to the keto diet, you may be thinking, “sugar-free sugar cookies?”
 I know the concept might sound strange to some, but I promise these almond flour sugar cookies are so delicious!
+Here’s what you’ll need to make these naturally gluten-free, sugar-free cookies:

-If you’d like to make the sugar free frosting, you will also need: butter, cream cheese, powdered monkfruit sweetener, almond milk or heavy cream, and vanilla extract.
+- Optional Frosting: butter, cream cheese, powdered monkfruit sweetener, almond milk or heavy cream, and vanilla extract.

 How to Make Keto Sugar Cookies